remy-maker/CIVE202_Spring2026_Group5_Project-2/README.md

 ### Step 4: Scenario Testing and Refrences

-Our group has used the code devloped to run four different Scenarios containing different but realistic variables in cement, water-cement ratios, and aggreagate.
+Our group has used the code developed to run four different Scenarios containing different but realistic variables in cement, water-cement ratios, and aggreagate.
 The fully integrated mix design summaries of these four scenarios is listed at the bottom of the notebook.

 </>